Cleveland police hunt man they say livestreamed killing on Facebook

 “Any problems he is having, we can have a conversation,” Jackson said.

-In the video, Stephens claimed to have killed more than a dozen other people.
+In the video, Stephens said he “snapped” over a woman and claimed to have killed more than a dozen other people.
 Williams said police have not verified that information.

 “There are no more victims that we know are tied to him,” he added.